dwilliams/dwilliams.github.io/posts/modifying-a-yaesu-vx-3r-for-def-con.rst

 complicated part of the process is removing the little resistor buried deep in the radio after removing the protective sticker.

+I started off trying to remove the little resistor down in there with a soldering iron.
+I have a good iron with a tip that works quite well for me.
+The iron method ended up failing because the resistor was buried so deep in the case.
+I then tried to open the case to no avail.
+At this point, I decided to try something a bit more "invasive".
+I poked the resistor with the pointed tip of my pocket knife and the body of the resistor broke.
+I proceeded to pick the rest of the resistor away with the tip of the knife for a few minutes, and voila, the resistor has been cleanly removed.
+Put the battery back in and the radio has reset itself.
+All is well.

 .. thumbnail:: ../../galleries/YaesuVX3R/20150805_01_Workspace.jpg
 .. thumbnail:: ../../galleries/YaesuVX3R/20150805_02_YaesuVX3R.jpg
 .. thumbnail:: ../../galleries/YaesuVX3R/20150805_03_AccessCoverM.jpg
 .. thumbnail:: ../../galleries/YaesuVX3R/20150805_04_AccessCoverRemovedM.jpg

+|

 .. -- Get a new picture of transmitting on FRS in low power mode.

 And here's the final picture with a quick squirt on an FRS Channel at about 0.1 W just to make sure the radio no longer displays error when attempting to transmit.

+.. thumbnail:: ../../galleries/YaesuVX3R/20150805_05_NoTXError.jpg